 Franziska Ritter is a scenographer and studied architecture at the TU Berlin and the University of North London.
 She is a research associate of the Department of Stage Design & Scenic Space at TU Berlin and works as a lecturer for exhibition design and theatre construction at different universities.
 She is a representative and currently the leading member of the project of Digitality and New Technologies of the Deutsche Theatertechnische Gesellschaft.
 "Im/material Theatre Spaces - Augmented and Virtual Reality for Theatre".
-Moreover, she plays as a flutist for Ensemble Opus 45.
+Moreover, she played as a flutist and founding member for Ensemble Opus 45.
+Linktree

 Christian Siegmund is a cultural mediator.
 He came into contact with classical music at an early age and learned piano and cello.
 He studied linguistics and literature as well as literary translation in Vienna, Florence and Munich.
 In addition to translating into various languages, he works as a purser for Lufthansa German Airlines.
 In March 2019 he was involved in the project "Listening differently" at Frankfurt's Alte Oper as a facilitator for Marina Abramović.
 He now lives in Berlin, where he runs a private art and music salon "Salon S", an experimental space for interdisciplinary artistic encounters.

 Stephanie is a flutist and professor of music at the HfMDK Frankfurt/Main and initiator and founding board member of 1:1 CONCERTS e.V.
 She was solo flutist at the Gewandhausorchester Leipzig, among others, and tours internationally with her wind quintet Ma'alot.